OurSelf-Systems/self-ci/tutorial.md

 **"Disk image not found"** — Run `just provision-<platform>` first.

 **SSH connection refused** — The VM may still be booting.
-The script waits up to 120 seconds.
+The script waits up to 360 seconds.
 If it still fails, try re-provisioning the image.

-**"sshpass: command not found"** — Install it: `brew install sshpass` (may need `brew install hudochenkov/sshpass/sshpass`).
+**"sshpass: command not found"** — Install it from the third-party tap: `brew install esolitos/ipa/sshpass`.

 **x86_64 build is very slow** — This is expected.
 Software emulation (TCG) runs at ~5-10x slower than native.
 Budget 10-20 minutes for x86_64 builds.